The Siamese cat breed is perfect for those who want a playful, talkative, and interactive cat. For the right person, these cats make devoted pets.

 When you take a break or watch tv, she will be right there with you.
 While more active than a true lap cat, your Siamese cat will probably curl up on your lap or perch on your shoulder.
 A fishing type cat toy is a great idea while you and your cat are one the couch together.
 You can watch TV and be close to your cat, and your cat can play.

-One word of caution: If you think that a clingy cat will be annoying, this breed may actually be a too devoted for you to handle.
-If this is a concern, you may want to pick up this ebook on the Siamese.
+One word of caution: If you think that a clingy cat will be annoying, this breed may actually be too devoted for you to handle.

 The Siamese breed, being highly intelligent, is also highly trainable.
 On the other hand, they are also quite independent and quite fearless.
 After all, they are cats!